Joe Dickerson: International

 Dickerson also refereed in the 2025 CONCACAF Gold Cup, leading a chaotic game between El Salvador and Canada, where he showed a straight red card to a Salvadoran player in the Canadians' victory 2-0.

 In October 2025, Dickerson was appointed to the FIFA U-20 World Cup in Chile, where he officiated both as a match referee and a VAR official.
-He was assigned as the support (fourth) referee at the final between Argentina and Morocco.
+He was assigned as the fourth official for the final between Argentina and Morocco.